PhilippPro/PhilippPro.github.io/_posts/2020-7-8-catboost_better_than_the_rest.md

 ![graphic](/images/time_results.png "graphic")

-The datasets are rather small, so the calculation time is also rather small (below 30 seconds on 5 CPU threads). **catboost** and **xgboost_best** have longest runtimes **lightgbm* is the fastest.
+The datasets are rather small, so the calculation time is also rather small (below 30 seconds on 5 CPU threads). **catboost** and **xgboost_best** have longest runtimes **lightgbm** is the fastest.

 ## Further work

 Results for classification will follow in a future blog post.
-If you have comments to the analysis or better defaults of the packages or other comparable packages, let me know.
+If you have comments to the analysis, better defaults of the packages or other comparable packages, let me know.
 Some of the algorithms are still under development, so results may change.

 ## Annex